balch/MockTrade/PRESENTME.md

 public abstract class PresenterActivity<V extends View & BaseView, M extends ModelProvider>
                             extends AppCompatActivity  {

+    /**
+     * Override abstract method to create a view of type V used by the Presenter.
+     * The view id will be managed by this class  if not specified
-    protected abstract V createView();
+     * @return View containing view logic in the MVP pattern */ protected abstract V createView();

+    /**
+     * Override abstract method to create any models needed by the Presenter.
+A class of type
+     * M is injected into this method to take advantage the Dependency Injection pattern.
+     * This mechanism is implemented by requiring the Application instance be of type M.

+     * @param modelProvider injected ModelProvider
+     */
     protected abstract void createModel(M modelProvider);

     // override-able activity functions